A cluttered bedroom is such an energy leak.

 8. Add Wall Hooks And Rails When Floor Space Feels Tight

-When you cannot fit another piece of furniture, the walls start to look very tempting.
-Wall hooks and rails turn empty wall space into storage for bags, robes, hats, and even jewelry.
+When you cannot fit another piece of furniture in your room, the walls will start to look very tempting.
+But a couple of wall hooks and rails can turn that empty wall space into storage for bags, robes, hats, and even jewelry.

-This strategy keeps things accessible without the cluttered feeling of another cabinet.
+I really like this strategy because it keeps things accessible without the cluttered feeling of another cabinet.

-And if you love accessories, mount a shallow picture ledge to hold perfumes, sunglasses, or small trays.
+And if you’re anything like me, and love accessories, mount a shallow picture ledge to hold perfumes, sunglasses, or small trays.
 You can mix wall storage and art to keep the room from feeling like a mudroom.

 Shop This Setup